umr4nlp/umr-guidelines/guidelines.md

 #### Part 4-3-1.
 Stage 0

-There are two types of modal annotations at Stage 0: a `:modstr` annotation that consists of a single epistemic strength/polarity value, and a dependency annotation that indicates a relation between two events.
+There are two types of modal annotations at Stage 0: a `:modal-strength` annotation that consists of a single epistemic strength/polarity value, and a dependency annotation that indicates a relation between two events.
 There are two dependency relations: `:modpred` for the link between a modal event and the